TheHive-Project/TheHiveDocs/admin/configuration.md

 TheHive supports local, LDAP and Active Directory (AD) for authentication.
 By default, it relies on local credentials stored in Elasticsearch.

-Authentication methods are stored in the `auth.type` parameter, which is multi-valued.
+Authentication methods are stored in the `auth.provider` parameter, which is multi-valued.
 When an user logs in, each authentication method is tried in order until one succeeds.
 If no authentication method works, an error is returned and the user cannot log in.

 The Default values within the configuration file are:
 ```
 auth {
-	# "type" parameter contains authentication provider.
+	# "provider" parameter contains authentication provider.
 It can be multi-valued (useful for migration)
 	# available auth types are:
 	# services.LocalAuthSrv : passwords are stored in user entity (in Elasticsearch).
 No configuration are required.
 	# ad : use ActiveDirectory to authenticate users.
 Configuration is under "auth.ad" key
 	# ldap : use LDAP to authenticate users.
 Configuration is under "auth.ldap" key
-	type = [local]
+	provider = [local]

+  # By default basic authentication is disabled.
+You can enable it by setting method.basic to true.
+  method.basic = false

 	ad {
 		# Domain Windows name using DNS format.
 This parameter is required.
 		#domainFQDN = "mydomain.local"

+    # Optionally you can specify domain controller host names.
+If not set, TheHive uses domainFQDN.
+    #serverNames = [ad1.mydomain.local, ad2.mydomain.local]

 		# Domain Windows name using short format.
 This parameter is required.
 		#domainName = "MYDOMAIN"